merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 [![scg-taxonomy]({{images}}/igd-metagenome-mode-S9.png)]({{images}}/igd-metagenome-mode-S9.png){:.center-img .width-90}

-These are not conclusive taxonomic insights, but still very useful to have a rapid idea about what you have.
+These are not conclusive taxonomic insights, but it's still very useful to have a rapid idea about what you have.

 ### Contigs db + profile db